Adnan-Yonathan/DeltaSportsFinal/README.md

 - Arbitrage finder surfaces guaranteed-profit legs as soon as price disparities appear.

 ### AI Betting Copilot
-- Streaming GPT-4o assistant with Supabase-authenticated sessions and PostHog telemetry.
+- Streaming GPT-4o assistant with Supabase-authenticated sessions.
 - Custom statistical models can be defined, saved, and re-run from the chat interface.
 - Context packer stitches bankroll state, injuries, recent form, market snapshots, and live odds into every prompt so answers stay grounded.